 Now you can add it to the page.

-How to Add Schema Markup to WordPress
+How to Add Schema Markup Without a Plugin

 Do NOT edit your header.php file